RodrigoSturm14/YOLOv3-Object-Detection/README.md

 >[!NOTE]
 > However, the goal is to track both person and sports ball classes even though they are overlapped, and eliminate the unnecessary detections for both objects.

+# Improvement areas
+### To-Do list
+- [ ] Improve the NMS.
+Currently the NMS function applied delete every overlapping bbox, when it should be deleting just the unnecesary detections for each object and be able to track two overlapped object.
+- [ ] Apply a fine tune.
+The next goal is to detect and track just speciifc objects that are meant to be tracked, by applying a fine tune to the pre-trained model.

 # Notes
 This repo is currently active and it will be updated with the lastest upgrades.